SAP/styleguides/clean-abap/CleanABAP.md

 that you cannot visually separate the three sections anymore, extract sub-methods.
 Blank lines or comments as separators may look good at first glance but don't really reduce the visual clutter.
-Still they are helpful for the reader to and the novice test writer to separate the section
+Still they are helpful for the reader and the novice test writer to separate the sections.

 #### "When" is exactly one call